owid/sdg-tracker.org/pages/energy.md

 ---
 layout: goal
-title: 'Ensure access to affordable, reliable, sustainable and modern energy for all'
+title: Ensure access to affordable, reliable, sustainable and modern energy for all
 goalNum: 7
 name: Affordable and Clean Energy
 description: >-